 There are a number of rivers and streams in and around Fraser, CO that can be easily accessed by Winter Park Flyfisher, including:

 Fraser River: The majority of the Fraser River borders private land, meaning that this waterway is explored most effectively on a guided tour with Winter Park Flyfisher.
-Public access is possible, however, at the Fraser River Canyon, near Tabernath, CO.
-The Fraser River also flows near Winter Park, CO.
+Public access is available, both from Winter Park, CO flowing behind our fly shop and also at the Fraser River Canyon, near Tabernash, CO.
+(Read more about the Canyon here.)

 Colorado River: Strong, stunning and scenic, the Colorado River has shaped and carved the landscape of the Rocky Mountains and the American Southwest for millennia.
 Some of the nation’s finest fishing is along both public and private areas of the Colorado River near Fraser, CO.